cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - G.calculate\_generator(H,PRS,CI,sid) denotes a function that outputs a representation of a generator (referred to as "generator" from now on) of the group which is derived from input octet strings PRS, CI, and sid and with the help of the hash function H.

-- G.sample\_scalar() is a function returning a representation of a scalar (referred to as "scalar" from now on) appropriate as a private Diffie-Hellman key for the group.
+- G.sample\_scalar() is a function returning a representation of an integer (referred to as "scalar" from now on) appropriate as a private Diffie-Hellman key for the group.

 - G.scalar\_mult(y,g) is a function operating on a scalar